outsinre/outsinre.github.com/_posts/2017-10-10-let-encrypt.md

 ~ # certbot certonly --expand --cert-name example.com --webroot -w /var/www/log.example.com -d blog.example.com --dry-run
 ```

-But the it is recommended to abandon the `--expand` option such that you can either add or remove domains by supplying a complete new list domains to the `-d` argument.
+But the it is recommended to abandon the `--expand` option such that you can either add or remove domains by supplying a complete new list of domains to the `-d` argument.

 ```bash
 ~ # certbot certonly --cert-name example.com --webroot -w /var/www/log.example.com -d blog.example.com --dry-run